 Consider age gap friendships

 Are all your friends your age?
 Consider diversifying your friendships.
 Get older and younger friends.
-You can learn so much from both ends of the spectrum.
+You can learn so much from both groups.
 It’s an amazing way to shift and broaden your perspective.
-I promise
+I promise.

 Listen and learn